jeffreypriebe/node-basecamp/README.md

 # node-basecamp
 A wrapper for the Basecamp Classic API (currently only supports read methods).
-Originally Authored by Mike Robinson (http://github.com/akamike)
+Originally authored by the folks at StudioLift (https://github.com/studiolift).

 ## Now on NPM!